 That's global warming on Mercury, global warming on Mars, Venus, everybody.

-Okay, uh, or climate change, whatever.
+Okay, or climate change, whatever.

-I would agree with the term climate change, but not the way that the powers that be use it and the connotation they're trying to put into it that it's all humans' fault.
+I would agree with the term climate change, but not the way that the powers that be use it and the connotation they're trying to put into it, that it's all humans' fault.

 Humans have nothing to do with it.

-We can have carbon taxes until there we produce no carbon dioxide, in which case all life dies.
+We can have carbon taxes until we produce no carbon dioxide, in which case all life dies.

 We would die long before that point, right?